Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 Don’t Increase Your Rates Too Much at Once

-These are a few of the key points that you need to keep in mind when you are going to raise your freelance rates.
+These are a few key points to keep in mind when raising your freelance rates.
 Take the time to inform your clients of the raise in advance.
+Explain to them why you are raising your rates, and do not increase your rates on new clients too soon.

 Related Resources